sashkoristov/master-theses/README.md

 # Milestones for a successful master thesis

 - Requirements analysis
-- Review the related work
+- Review the related work and detect their weaknesses
 - System architecture
 - Development
 - Evaluation